 Tell yourself that it’s okay to spend time on your own whenever possible because you deserve it.
 Likewise, tell your friends about the importance of self-care and check out these ways to help your friends smile.
 If you make others happy, you will also find happiness.

-Stay warm this winter, and remember to practice your self-care routine as much as possible.
-And feel free to leave your suggestions and tricks in our comments section below!
+Stay warm this winter, and remember to practice your self-care routine as much as possible!